 PART 4: Alternate options

 Amazon introduced its Locker pickup locations in 2017 and has seen resounding success in its initial alternate pickup option.
-Today, options are expanded to Amazon brick and mortar stores, package dropoff and pickup locations within communities like college campuses, and even same-day delivery.
+Today, options are expanded to Amazon brick-and-mortar stores, package dropoff and pickup locations within communities like college campuses and even same-day delivery.

 Setting Up Your Amazon-style Checkout for Magento